Saltar a contenido

 3.1 Testing your pipeline

-The test profile can be used to check if your pipeline is still working during your development cycle.
-It is also used as a part of GitHub Actions to test your pipeline during pull requests.
+You can use the test profile can be used to check if your pipeline is still working during your development cycle.
+You can also use it in GitHub Actions to test your pipeline during pull requests.

 The default template test profile leverages small test files that are stored in the nf-core test data GitHub repository as inputs for the pipeline.

-Additionally, the template comes with profiles for the management of software dependencies (e.g., docker, singularity, and conda).
-For pipelines with processes are shipped with containers/images/recipes, these profiles can be used to change the way dependencies are handled when you execute your pipeline.
+Additionally, the template comes with profiles for the management of software dependencies (e.g., docker, singularity, and conda). nf-core modules come with containers/images/recipes and profiles can be used to change the way dependencies are handled when you execute your pipeline.

 Warning